International Studies (BA)

 - Middle East

 You will learn more of the area's economic and political situation, as well as gain a global perspective on cultural interaction.
-You continue to improve reading, writing and speaking skills in your chosen language, and select your first elective from a broad range.
-In the second semester you learn about international relations and global political economy, and you have the opportunity to practice your research skills in a second elective.
+You continue to improve reading, writing and speaking skills in your chosen language, and select your first thematic seminar from a broad range.
+In the second semester you learn about international relations and global political economy, and you have the opportunity to practice your research skills in a second Thematic seminar.

 Curriculum International Studies